 Medically monitored detoxification: When patients arrive at Twelve Oaks with substances such as alcohol in their systems, participating in medically monitored detox may be the most beneficial first step in their rehab process.
 We offer high-level detox services that are delivered under the direction of an ASAM certified addictionologist and are monitored 24 hours a day, 7 days a week by our compassionate nursing staff.
 A wide range of medications are available for use, but they will only be implemented into a patient’s treatment plan when it is deemed clinically appropriate for medically managing the detoxification process and the side effects that can arise from detox.
 Each patient’s medical situation is taken into account prior to his or her participation in detox, and appropriate accommodations are made to ensure that all interventions are managed safely.

 Medication management: For individuals who are battling symptoms of a co-occurring mental health condition in addition to their addiction to alcohol, the use of certain medications may be beneficial in helping to alleviate some of their distress.
 The implementation of any medications, however, is always determined on a patient-to-patient basis.
 Appointments with a psychiatrist are scheduled solely based on need, and medication management services will be offered following the recommendations of the attending psychiatrist.

 Individual therapy: All patients have the opportunity to take part in individual therapy sessions with their assigned counselors at a minimum of once per week.
 Additional sessions can be added on as-needed or as-requested basis.
 These individual sessions are designed to be a time for patients to meet in a private setting with their counselors to discuss their treatment goals and process through any setbacks that may arise as they work towards overcoming their alcohol addiction.
 Additionally, counselors often incorporate various experiential therapy options into their individual sessions with patients.
-Such options may include guided imagery, art, recreational activities, psychodrama, yoga, and participation in beach activities like fishing, swimming, and kayaking.
+Such options may include guided imagery, art, recreational activities, psychodrama, yoga, and participation in beach activities like swimming and kayaking.